 Euphonik, one of South Africa’s most prominent DJs in the entertainment industry, has embarked on a campaign that he calls Random Acts of Kindness – changing the world 1 person and 1 day at a time.
 This time he collaborates with Changes Treatment Centre to help Sipho and Shiraz who were battling with drug and alcohol abuse.

-- DON’T lecture, blame, or scold me.
+I am an Alcoholic Addict; and I need your help!
+DON’T lecture, blame, or scold me.
 You would not be angry at me for having TB or Diabetes.
 Addiction and Alcoholism is a disease too… DON’T throw away my drugs and alcohol, it’s just a waste because I can always get more.
 DON’T let me […]

+Alcohol is one of the most cunning drugs available to man.
+It is socially acceptable, encouraged, celebrated with, commiserated with and abused by billions of people.
 Most people don’t even realise that they have an alcohol addiction until it’s too late.
 Alcoholism has been recognised as having a genetic link to previous generations and the life long debate exists as to whether it is “nature or nurture” that causes it.
 Much like the chicken and egg fable, nobody knows exactly where it starts.